angel-gao/Line2Live/README.md

 ## Presentation Video

-The full project presentation video is available to watch [here](Presentation_Video.mp4)
+The full project presentation video is available to download [here](Presentation_Video.mp4)